ilias-ant/x-ray-abnormality-detection/README.md

 *(pt): pre-trained | (sc): trained from scratch.

 ## Installation

+You will at the very least need a local copy of the [MURA dataset](https://stanfordmlgroup.github.io/competitions/mura/): download the dataset version (e.g. `v1.1`) you want to use and place it in the `data` folder (e.g. `data/MURA-v1.1/`).

 To enable reproducibility, [Poetry](https://python-poetry.org/) has been used as a dependency manager.